 This is a book that I can’t recommend highly enough… The Grail Roads is a beautiful piece of work, a masterpiece.
 Charlie Connelly on The Grail Roads for The New European, October 2018

 The Grail Roads is the third full-length poetry collection by Rob Hindle.
 A beautifully produced 144-page hardback, it is available from Longbarrow Press for £12.99.
 You’ll also receive a free copy of the colour-themed pamphlet The Rose of Temperaments (featuring poems by Angelina D’Roza, A.B.
 Jackson, Chris Jones, Geraldine Monk, Helen Mort and Alistair Noon).
 You can order the book securely by clicking on the relevant PayPal button above.
-Click on the links at the top of this page to read and listen to poems from the book.
+Click on the links at the top of this page to read poems from the book.
 The Grail Roads was Highly Commended for the 2019 Forward Prizes.

 Out in the Channel, the dead water

 shines like melted wax.
 Behind in the dark